Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 1. You can choose to either deploy your project using "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section.
       * Note, if you click on Automatic Deploys, you will still need to hit deploy branch to build the site
 1. Heroku will now deploy the site.
-      * Note: before delpoying the final project you must remember to change DEGUGG from TRUE to FALSE in your app settings through GitPod
+      * Note: before deploying the final project you must remember to change DEGUGG from TRUE to FALSE in your app settings through GitPod

 ***